Do you look forward to upgrading your 3D printer / CNC router or an engraving / cutting machine you have?

 2.3.5.
 Number of passes during image engraving.

 2.4.
-Save the Gcode file in an appropriate catalogue.
+Save the Gcode file in an appropriate catalog.
 The program will keep it ready for use for the next time.

 2.5.
 To activate the plug-in click “Apply”.